 Romans 12:10 sets the benchmark by which we want our school to be judged.
 In applying Jesus’ command to Love one another as God loves us, our school aims to be a place where love is a way of life, received as you come into the school and taken out as pupils, visitors and staff go out into the world.

-This year we have worked with the children and their families to produce our new Christain Vision statement and to draw up a set of values that the children feel are most important to them.
-All of our acts of worship will be based on these ‘Star Values’ and watch out for our interactive displays around school.
-Our ‘star’ values for this year are: Hope, Thankfulness, Forgiveness, Service, Respect and Perseverance.
+Last year we worked with the children and their families to produce our new Christain Vision statement and to draw up a set of values that the children feel are most important to them.
+All of our acts of worship are based on these ‘Star Values’ and watch out for our interactive displays around school.
+Our ‘star’ values for this year are: Trust and Friendship, Generosity, Compassion, Justice, Courage and Truth and Wisdom.

 We then decided that we would look at how we could refresh our vision to ensure that we were clear about how best we could continue to meet the needs of the school community.
 Consequently, we spoke together as a staff and with the children to identify our key priorities, which we then shared with parents and asked them to rank their priorities using thoughts generated in school.
 Once we had established the key priorities with parents and pupils, we discussed the vision with our Governors and made some revisions to our vision so that we were all reminded of what was most important- this came back to our long-standing strap line, Love, Laugh and Learn as without the first two the latter becomes more difficult.